MettaCenter/DailyMettaApp/docs/building.md

 ### Signing the app..

 ..so that it can be published on google play

+#### Acquiring the passwords and keystore file

+*Please note that the passwordfor the keystore and for the key itself are different!*

+#### Signing automatically in Android Studio

+(There is another way to sign automatically as well - using gradle - which is not covered here)

 To automatically sign in Android Studio follow the instruction under "Automatically Signing Your App" here: http://developer.android.com/tools/publishing/app-signing.html

-(There is another way to sign automatically as well - using gradle - which is not covered here)